MobileLifeCentre/rFlea_Arduino/README.md

 Installation
 ------------
-Download the library, unzip it, and put it in the folder libraries from your Arduino IDE workspace folder.
+Download the library, unzip it, change the name to "rFlea_Arduino" (Github adds "rFlea_Arduino-master", remove the "-master") and put it in the folder libraries from your Arduino IDE workspace folder.
 Remember to re-start Arduino IDE to see the changes.

 Examples
 ------------